Phumnanya/Brittany_Chiang_recreate/README.md

 # Brittany_Chiang_recreate
 A recreation of Brittany Chiang's Portfolio website

-I recreated the portfolio website of a software Engineer named Brittany Chiang.
+I recreated the portfolio website of a software Engineer named Brittany Chiang https://brittanychiang.com.
 Although I used my own name to set it up.
 This design was created with HTML, CSS, and BOOTSTRAP 5.